-Eventually, we use these three methods to study chaos in the large $N$-limit.
-Large here means $\sim 1$k for the post-Newton's case and converged Newton's solutions, and up to $N=128$k for reprehensible Newtonian solutions.
+We finally use these three methods to study chaos in the large-$N$ limit.
+Large here means $\sim 1$k for the post-Newton case and converged Newton solutions, and up to $N=128$k for reprehensible Newtonian solutions.
 Each of the codes is interfaced as a community code to the Astronomical Multipurpose Software Environment \citep{2018araa.book.....P}.
-We describe these implementations in sect\,\ref{sec:AMUSE}.
+We describe these implementations in Appendix\,\ref{sec:AMUSE}.